 Light: Bright light to full sun.
 At least 6 hours of direct sunlight will make lantana flower.
 Keep your plant in a sunny window or move it outdoors for the summer to give it the light it needs to bloom.

 Water: Keep soil evenly moist, not soggy spring through fall; slightly drier in winter.
 Established plants will tolerate drier soil.

-Humidity: Moderate to high room humidity.
-Stand plant on a tray of wet pebbles to increase humidity.
+Humidity: Moderate to high (around 50% relative humidity or higher).
+Stand pot on a tray of wet pebbles or use a cool-mist room humidifier to increase humidity near your houseplant.

-Fertilizer: Feed every 2 weeks with a balanced liquid fertilizer diluted by half while plant is growing.
+Fertilizer: Feed every 2 weeks with a liquid or water-soluble fertilizer diluted by half while plant is growing.